DeveloperPaul123/eventbus/README.md

 ### Header Only

-The library is header only, but `event_bus` is implemented as a singleton.
+The library is header only, which is normally not a limitation, but `event_bus` is implemented as a singleton.
 This may pose problems if you need the same singleton instance across application/`dll` boundaries.

-### Multithreading
+### Multi-threading

 Currently this library is not fully thread safe.
 The `dp::event_bus` class usese a Meyer's singlton which make the instantiation of the event bus thread safe, but other functionality is not yet thread safe.